Phrozenn1/corne-xiao-ble/README.md

 # zmk-xiao-ble-corne
 Welcome, this is a forked repo for the firmware for a crkbd sold by a few vendors on AliExpress.

+The original repository has not been updated in over a year, but I will keep updating this fork for as long as I own the keyboard.

 The keyboard in question is designed by Jon Muller, has the text "Abomination v.1.2" written on it and uses the xiao-ble controller.